<<Previous | Story Intro | Return to Stories | Next >>

 Daniel's cheeks flushed slightly, he gave a shrug.
 "Couldn't help myself."

 Casey giggled.
-"If he hadn't kissed me, I'd have kissed him!" she declared.
+"If he hadn't kissed me, I would have kissed him!" she declared.
 "We've been together ever since."

 "So what you're saying is that you...from another reality, sent him in search of...you."